JustWhit3/higgs-decay-classification/General_Informations.md

 They have different distributions for Signal and Background.
 Finally drop all phi variables: PRI_tau_phi, PRI_lep_phi, PRI_jet_leading_phi, PRI_jet_subleading_phi.

 ## Scaling of the Data
-Before start working on the DNN, the input data have been scaled with a Standard Scaling.
+Before start working on the DNN and the BDT, before each procedure, the input data have been scaled with a Standard Scaling.

+## BDT Model
+Has been used the class `HistGradientBoostingClassifier` from the library `sklearn`.
+This BDT model has been used to train the whole data set.
+This model runs very fast and accurate in respect to the DNN one.

 ## Neural Network Structure
+Have been used 3 DNNs, one for each subset according to the number of jets.
+Has been used the library `keras`.

 • Have been used 5 and 6 hidden layers.

 • Relu and elu activation functions.